 Once cooled you can store the cups overnight or for a few days in an airtight container.

-2 – Make Your Spinach Dip
+2 – Make the Spinach Artichoke Dip

 3 – Fill Your Spinach Cups